xpack/web-jekyll/README-MAINTAINER.md

 ## Prerequisites

 To be able to run the Jekyll build process, the `ruby` interpreter and the `gem` tool are required.
-In OS X 10.10.5, these tools are pre-installed, at least when the Developer Command Line tools are present.
+In latest macOS these tools are pre-installed, at least when Xcode or the **Developer Command Line** tools are present.

 ### Install separate Homebrew

-If you are like me and like really separated things, install a separate Homebrew instance only for the jekyll builds.
+If you are like me and prefer really separated things, install a separate Homebrew instance, only for the jekyll builds.

 ```console
 $ mkdir -p "${HOME}/opt"
 $ git clone https://github.com/ilg-ul/opt-install-scripts \
     "${HOME}/opt/install-scripts.git"

 $ caffeinate bash
 $ exec bash "${HOME}/opt/install-scripts.git/install-homebrew-jekyll.sh"
 ```